DougReeder/aframe-atoll-terrain/README.md

 [live example scene](https://dougreeder.github.io/aframe-atoll-terrain/example.html)
 On desktop, drag to turn and use WASD keys to move.
-Reload several time to see some variations.
+Reload several time to see some variations, especially if you don't see water.

 Usage